Spanish Food: 10 Dishes to Try in Spain

 Fabada Asturiana

 This bean stew is amazing to eat when the weather is on the colder side.
-Therefore, it is no surprise that it comes from Asturias, the coldest region in Spain.
+Therefore, it is no surprise that it comes from Asturias, the coldest community in Spain.
 The ingredients are typically white beans, chorizo, black pudding, and lacón or bacon.
 It is spiced with saffron, like many other dishes in Spain.

 In the community of Asturias, you can get this dish at several restaurants.
 Local shops will also sell full sets with all of these ingredients and after that, you simply go home and cook it yourself.
-We recommend eating fabada asturiana with a good Asturian cider.
-This dish will keep you warm in the autumn and in the winter!
-Definitely a dish you must try in Spain.

 Where to eat fabada asturiana: Gijón or Oviedo